-We play our Village courses the second Sunday of the month ....
-August 13, September 10, and October 8!
+We play our Village courses the second Sunday of the month.
+October 8 is the next and last date!
 If you would like additional information, please call the Kirk office!

 Over the years the Kirk in the Pines Presbyterian Church has had quite a few special events.
 Here are some of the highlights!

 Voices Rising presented a summer concert Sunday, June 25.
 This select group of vocalists, under the direction of Fran Stroud, presented music ranging from Broadway to sacred to patriotic.